apache/iceberg/site/docs/spark.md

 A procedure that applies changes in a given snapshot and creates a new snapshot which will be set as the current snapshot in a table.

-**Note** this procedure invalidates all cached Spark plans that reference the affected table
+**Note** this procedure invalidates all cached Spark plans that reference the affected table.

 #### Usage